-In addition to DUT Rule G17, a student in study period I who fails 50% or more modules with an average of less than 40% in each of the failed modules is not permitted to reregister in this programme.
-Deregistration from any modules is subject to the provision of DUT Rule G6.
+In addition to DUT Rule G17, a student in their first year of studies who fails 50% plus one of the modules with an average of less than 40% in each of the failed modules is not permitted to reregister in this programme.
+Deregistration from any modules is subject to the provision of DUT Rule G6A.